The Impact of Mass Shootings on Gun Policy

 59 Pages Posted: 7 May 2016 Last revised: 9 Aug 2019

 There have been dozens of high-profile mass shootings in recent decades.
 This paper presents three main findings about the impact of mass shootings on gun policy.
 First, mass shootings evoke large policy responses.
-A single mass shooting leads to a 15% increase in the number of firearm bills introduced within a state in the year after a mass shooting.
+A single mass shooting leads to a 16% increase in the number of firearm bills introduced within a state in the year after a mass shooting.
 This effect increases with the number of fatalities.
 Second, mass shootings account for a small portion of all gun deaths, but have an outsized influence relative to other homicides.
-Our estimates suggest that the per-death impact of mass shootings on bills introduced is about 80 times as large as the impact of individual gun homicides in non-mass shooting incidents.
 Third, when looking at bills that were actually enacted into law, the impact of mass shootings depends on the party in power.
-Laws that loosen gun restrictions by 75% in the aftermath of a mass shooting in states with Republican-controlled legislatures.
+Laws that loosen gun restrictions increase by 75% in the aftermath of a mass shooting in states with Republican-controlled legislatures.
 We find no significant effect of mass shootings on laws enacted when there is a Democrat-controlled legislature, nor do we find a significant effect of mass shootings on the enactment of laws that tighten gun restrictions.

 Suggested Citation: Suggested Citation